Kierandoolan/buy-and-sell-auto-project-four/TESTING.md

 - This was when i used text input to check the problems on the page so it doesnt see the "base" of the pages hence the error.

-- If i used the address input to check the problems on the page i will also get errors which is forms because of the djangos lay out of the form.
+- If i used the address input to check the problems on the page i will also get errors which is from the forms because of the djangos lay out of the form.

 - I hope these are valid reasons for keeping them as they are as you read through the rest of the validations below.